Open-Attestation/open-attestation-cli/README.md

 ### setPaymaster

-This is a method to set a paymaster for the Gsn Capable recipient contract who will pay the relayer of the meta transaction.
+This method sets a paymaster address for the Gsn Capable recipient contract who will pay the relayer of the meta transaction.
+Refer [here](https://www.openattestation.com/docs/advanced/gas-station-network#gsncapabledocumentstore) for a detailed use case.

 ```bash
 open-attestation gsn-capable set-paymaster --gsn-capable-address <CONTRACT_ADDRESS> --paymaster-address <PAYMASTER_CONTRACT> [options]